JoshDavies/CV/README.md

 -------------
 # Skills
 #### 🔸 problem solving
+Communication & teamwork are key.

 #### 🔸 Fast learner
 I started work in the property sector inexperienced.
-By demonstrating a skill and willingness to learn, I was promoted to managing my own portfolio after 16 months.
+By demonstrating a willingness to learn, I was promoted to managing my own portfolio after 16 months.
 I apply the same mindset to programming; learning to build an app in a new language in under two weeks.

 ❇️ Ruby, Rspec, Rails, Active Record, Datamapper, Capybara, Sinatra
 ❇️ JavaScript, Jasmine, jQuery